Hiroshima (book): Literary reception

 Hiroshima in ruins, October 1945, two months after the atomic bomb exploded.

 Containing a detailed description of the bomb's effects, the article was a publishing sensation.
 In plain prose, Hersey described the horrifying aftermath of the atomic device: people with melted eyeballs, or people vaporized, leaving only their shadows etched onto walls.
 The New Yorker article Hiroshima was an immediate best seller and was sold out at newsstands within hours.
 Many requests for reprints were received by the magazine's offices.
 The ABC Radio Network preempted regular programming to broadcast readings of the complete text by well-known actors in four half-hour programs.
+This broadcast received an honorable mention at the 1946 Peabody Awards.
 Many radio stations abroad did likewise, including the BBC in Britain, where newsprint rationing that continued after the war's end prevented its publication; Hersey would not permit editing of the piece to cut its length.
 The Book of the Month Club rushed a copy of the article into book format, which it sent to members as a free selection, saying "We find it hard to conceive of anything being written that could be of more important [sic] at this moment to the human race."

 Published a little more than a year after the atomic bomb was dropped on Hiroshima, it showed the American public a different interpretation of the Japanese from what had been previously described in the media.
 After reading Hiroshima, a Manhattan Project scientist wrote that he wept as he remembered how he had celebrated the dropping of the atomic bomb.
 Scientists along with the American public felt shame and guilt at the suffering of the people of Hiroshima.